9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 {% length '15 minutes' %}
 {% endlength %}

-Students individually predict the outcome of sequences and then regroup to discuss findings.

-**Prep:** Distribute [Warm-up][warm-up]

 {% table %}

+1) Distribute [Warm-up][warm-up]
-1) Introduce the idea of reading code with care:
+2) Introduce the idea of reading code with care:
 ```
 Imagine being a computer when you read code.
 ```
 ```
 As computers, we read carefully.
 We pay attention to every line of code.
 ```
-2) Develop ideas about the coding elements in [Lesson 1 | Warm-up Worksheet][warm-up]:
+3) Develop ideas about the coding elements in [Lesson 1 | Warm-up Worksheet][warm-up]:
 ```
 What do you think these elements do?
 ```
-3) **Individual Work:** Have students fill out the worksheet.
+4) **Individual Work:** Have students fill out the worksheet.
-4) As students work, draw the worksheet programs and grids on the whiteboard.
+5) As students work, draw the worksheet programs and grids on the whiteboard.
-5) Reflect on sequence:
+6) Reflect on sequence:
 ```
 How did you arrive at your answer?
 ```